Type 80/88 main battle tank: History

-In the 1970s China's primary MBT in service was the Type 59, a copy of the T-54 medium tank which was obsolete compared to contemporary Soviet and Western designs.
+In the 1970s China's primary MBT in service was the Type 59, a licensed copy of the T-54 medium tank which was obsolete compared to contemporary Soviet and Western designs.
 The People's Liberation Army (PLA) thus requested new tanks that could match Soviet designs, which led to the development of the Type 69 medium tank that had new technology such as a laser rangefinder and two-plane stabilization.
 However, the Type 69 failed to satisfy PLA requirements and was only an export success that saw limited domestic service.
 Even then, the Type 69 was barely able to meet export requirements.
 Further tank development commenced which would lead to the Type 80 and Type 90 prototypes.

 Type 80 and Type 85 development

 The Type 80 began development in 1978, building upon the foundation that was laid during the development of the Type 69 tank.
 Development took place in Factory 617 and Institute 201, Factory 447 and 616 were also involved.
 It was the first Chinese tank to be classified as a "Main Battle Tank".
 The Type 80 was a prototype which did not enter production but was the basis of improved variants such as the Type 80-I, Type 80-II and Type 85, creating a family of MBTs.
 The Type 80 used the turret from the Type 79 MBT but with a thickened turret front.

 The Type 80-II was a prototype intended for foreign export but was unable to garner interest among foreign buyers.
 When sent overseas for trials, the Type 80-II's engine failed to perform satisfactorily.
 In a trial between the Type 80-II and the AMX-32, the Type 80-II required 8 hours to change its engine, while the AMX-32 only required an hour.
 This spurred Norinco's engineers to develop a brand-new export tank on the Type 80 chassis.
 They did this by mating a newly designed welded turret to the Type 80 chassis, in contrast to the original cast turret of the Type 80.
 Due to export restrictions, the Chinese were unable to use an imported 105mm gun on the Type 85 tank.
 This led to the development of the first locally designed 105mm gun.
 This was marketed as the "Storm" series of main battle tanks and later named the Type 85 domestically.
 However, the first Storm tanks also failed to gather interest among potential buyers.
-This led to further upgrades in the Type 85 to its engine from 730hp to 800hp and changing to a semi-auto transmission.
+This led to further upgrades in the Type 85 to its engine from 730 hp to 800 hp and changing to a semi-auto transmission.
 This upgraded Type 85 would eventually be designated the Type 85-II/Storm-II.
 The Type 85-II would catch the interest of the Pakistani government and was finally exported under the designation Type 85-IIAP or Type 85-IIM.
 While the Type 85 should have been named the Type 88 by its year of development, it was eventually decided that it would be retroactively named the Type 85 due to its more dated specifications.